danielchg/encryption-at-rest-blog/README.md

 ## Encryption at the edge

-In this article we focus on SNO at the edge but this particular configuration can also be employed in various other Openshift setups.
+In this article we focus on SNO at the edge but this particular configuration can also be applied in various other Openshift setups.
 Our demo SNO is running vDU workloads of a 5G RAN infrastructure on top of an HPC ProLiant DL110 server, with TPM2 chip, OpenShift version 4.13.0 and LVM Storage Operator 4.13.0.

 Storing data in an encrypted device is a common regulation for Telco infrastructures.
 There are multiple techniques and solutions to encrypt data in a disk, the technique described in this article is not the silver bullet to mitigate all the threats on our data, but adds protection against some specific threats.
-For instance, if the disks are replaced by a spare, the regulation may require the supplier to destroy that device to avoid data leaks.
+For instance, if a disk is replaced by a spare, the regulation may require the supplier to destroy that device to avoid data leaks.
 In this case the fact that the disk is encrypted helps, once the disk is separated from the server, there is no access to the data as the disk encryption key is still in a JWE file encrypted by keys stored in the TPM chip.
 Having an encrypted disk can also be effective in other physical attacks such as disk theft, as it is easier to steal a single disk than the whole server with TPM.
-While in this blog we are using TPM, there are other mechanisms to store the PIN outside the server like tang or sss that are mentioned earlier.
+While in this article we are using TPM, there are other mechanisms to store the PIN outside the server like tang or sss that are mentioned earlier.
 Another possibility for enhancing the security of the keys is the use of PCRs with TPM.

 If a whole server is stolen an attacker can decrypt the disk using TPM.
 For that case the described solution alone is not enough, but can be used in conjunction with other techniques such as PCR, which is out of scope for this article.